austinsilveria/LiveGraphQL/README.md

 ### Implementation
 1. Gossip membership
+2. N = 3 Replication
+3. Rehash regions on node adds and detected node failures
-2. Key-object (map) stores as in memory maps
+4. Key-object (map) stores as in memory maps

     a.
-Storing maps under keys allows for specification of which fields to update (fields are sparse--can be empty for some objects)
+Storing maps under keys allows for specification of which fields to update (fields are sparse--can be empty for some objects). `put()` interface updates specified fields

-3. Live query (key + set of fields to listen to updates on)
+5. Live query (key + set of fields to listen to updates on)

     a.
-Store stream requests as normal objects under hashed key + stream_char.
-Request contains fields to listen to and where to send updates (NSQ topic that multiple clients) can subscribe to
-4. N = 3 Replication
-5. Rehash regions on detected node failures
+Store stream requests within object to be streamed from

+        someHashKey {
+            accountType: gold,
+            balance: 100,
+            name: Alice
+        }

+        stream(someHashKey, {balance})

+        someHashKey {
+            accountType: gold,
+            balance: 100,
+            name: Alice,
+            stream: balance
+        }
+    On subsequent `put` operations for `someHashKey`, if `balance` is included in the `put`, its new value can be streamed to clients via a message queue by reading the stream value of the stored object.

+    To support multiple streams for an object, multi-dimensional maps can be used (we leave this to a real implementation):

+        someHashKey {
+            accountType: gold,
+            balance: 100,
+            name: Alice
+        }

+        stream(someHashKey, {balance})
+        stream(someHashKey, {accountType, balance, name})

+        someHashKey {
+            accountType: gold,
+            balance: 100,
+            name: Alice,
+            stream: {
+                hash(balance): balance
+                hash(accountType,balance,name): accountType,balance,name
+            }
+        }